yuzzfeng/D2G2/WP1 GeoVKG Construction/IFC/README.md

 ```
 sudo docker-compose -f docker-compose.customdb-ontop-test.yml up
 ```
-Only IfcSite currently available for small experiment.
+Only IfcSite currently available for small experiment retrieving site elevation and coordinates.
 Scalability of solution needs to be reviewed.